soltex1/Goodreads-Price-Tracker/README.md

 ### Notes

-Each book has many versions, each one with an isbn and/or isbn13, and sometimes the stores does not have all those version.
+Each book has many versions, each one with an isbn and/or isbn13, and sometimes the stores does not have all those versions.
 Goodreads usually has many versions of the same book, because of that, to get some reasonable results, it is important to add the right version to the Goodreads.